 i) What is the difference between stucco and adobe walls used in Spanish colonial homes?

-The stucco walls were made of lime, water, and sand, while the adobe bricks were made of clay and straw.
-It is hard to tell the difference just by looking as the Spanish had white exterior walls in most of their homes.
+Whereas the stucco walls were constructed from lime, water, and sand, the adobe bricks were made from clay and straw.
+One could hardly distinguish the difference just by the looks since the Spanish had white walls in most of the houses they built.

 ii) Why do Spanish homes have metal bars on the windows?

-The bars allow the windows to stay open without anyone breaking into the house since most colonial homes are built in hot regions, and there is a need for lots of ventilation.
+The bars enable the windows to remain open without any intruder gaining access into the house because most colonial homes are structures in hot climates, and therefore require sufficient airflow.

 Featured Image Source: pacaso.com